szafranski/RH-ota/net_ap/access_point_manual.md

 (takes several minutes - if nothing happened in the terminal - you don't have internet access which is required)
 ________________
-sudo reboot + unplug the Ethernet cable if was connected
+sudo reboot + unplug the Ethernet cable if it was connected
 <br/>

 ________________